pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 # Common mistakes in collective communication

-1. **Incorrect conditional Callc**: Collective operations should not be called conditionally within a subset of processes.
+1. **Incorrect conditional call**: Collective operations should not be called conditionally within a subset of processes.
    ```python
    if rank == 0:
        comm.bcast(...)